For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Each year, the maximum amount of Maintenance Loan available increases.
 This is intended to help you keep up with the rising cost of living.

-If you find that your Maintenance Loan is too small, you could look into scholarships, grants and bursaries to see if you're eligible for any extra funding.
+If you find your Maintenance Loan is too small, you could look into scholarships, grants and bursaries to see if you're eligible for any extra funding.

 A part-time job can also help you keep up with living costs.